mellenburg/game/README.md

 * DONE: Implement orbital maneuvers in
 * DONE: Render an ellipse derived from \<R,V\>
 * DONE: Render the orbit with the planet from an inertial reference frame
+* DONE: `Replace vectors with 4Dvector struct
+* Use space picture for background
+* Use icon for space ship
 * Multiple colors for objects
 * Multiple controllable satellites
 * Fix huge number of crashes
+* Create orbit predictor